stevengill/frontiers-devtools-demo-app-2020/README.md

 This will start the app on port `3000`.

-Now lets start `ngrok` so we can access the app on an external network and create a `redirect url` for OAuth.
+Now lets start `ngrok` so we can access the app on an external network and create a `redirect url` for OAuth and `request url` for Events and Interactivity.

 ```
 ngrok http 3000